-As a business designing, installing and maintaining sprinkler systems, our work must meet the standards set out by LPS 1048, audited by LPCB, of which Churches Fire has a Level 3 accreditation.
+As a business designing, installing and maintaining sprinkler systems, our work must meet the standards set out by LPS 1048, audited by LPCB, of which Churches Fire & Security has a Level 3 accreditation.
 This means that all of our sprinklers meet the highest quality, third-party assured standards.

 For more in-depth information about sprinkler systems including the different types available and how they